Enterprise Recon 2.3

-ER2 comes with over 300 Data Types including predefined and variants that span across 7 regions and 52 countries.
+ER2 comes with over 200 Built-in Data Types that span across 7 regions and 52 countries.
 These data types can be added directly to Data Type Profiles to be used in scans.

 The built-in data types cover the regions and countries in the following table:

 Built-in Data Types

 This section contains a subset of sensitive data types that are supported by ER2.